Can You Put a 4-Year-Old Up for Adoption?

 - Medicaid: The medical expenses of parenting could be the primary factor in wondering how to put a child up for adoption at 4 years old.
 Medicaid is a medical assistance program for low-income families.
 Eligibility differs on a state-by-state basis.

 - Assistance with Special Needs: There are a variety of programs available to assist families and children who have special needs.
 These programs range from medical assistance to supplemental income.

-- Head Start: Early-childhood education has been proven to make a significant impact in a child’s development.
+- Head Start: Early childhood education has been proven to make a significant impact on a child’s development.
 Head Start is a program that helps provide access to preschool for children under the age of 5.
 There may be Head Start programs in your community.

 While some private adoption agencies, like American Adoptions, can work with toddlers up to 4 years old on a case‐by‐case basis, we might not be the best agency to work with when it comes to older child adoptions.
 We encourage you to instead reach out to the resources listed above first.